-Dr. Carver has a PhD in Sociology from Queen's University and MA in Psychology from Carleton University and does intersectional research, focusing on health and aging within a social justice framework.
-The overarching question that guides Dr. Carver's research is 'what are the factors that impact well-being in older age?'
-This has led Dr. Carver to explore the impacts of technology on privacy, autonomy and well-being as well as the effects of the human-animal bond on health and well-being and whether social robots, including robopets, can reproduce the same effects.
-Issues concerning wild, abandoned and feral domestic non-human animal populations are also areas of concern.
-Dr. Carver has taught at Queen's University since 2015 and was a Post Doctoral Fellow with the SSHRC-funded Ageing + Communication + Technologies (ACT) from July 2017 to June 2019.
+Dr. Carver has a PhD in Sociology from Queen's University and MA in Psychology from Carleton University and does intersectional research.
+The overarching question that guides Dr. Carver's research is 'what are the factors that impact health and well-being in older age?'
+Dr. Carver's research focus is situated in a One Health perspective.
+Dr. Carver's research and writing has considered health impacts of gerontechnology, issues around privacy and surveillance as well as the exploration the effects of the human-animal bond on human health and well-being and on the reciprocal interaction between humans and farmed, wild, abandoned and/or feral non-human animal populations.
+Dr. Carver has taught at Queen's University since 2015 and also studies the impact of learning strategies and content delivery methods on student outcomes.
+Dr. Carver was a Post Doctoral Fellow with the SSHRC-funded Ageing + Communication + Technologies (ACT) from July 2017 to June 2019.